cube-alchemy/cube-alchemy/docs/concepts/queries.md

 When you run a query, Cube Alchemy efficiently processes your data in four steps:

 1. **Group metrics by context**: Metrics sharing the same context state and custom metric filters are calculated together
-2. **Fetch required data**: All necessary dimension and metric columns are retrieved automatically, traversing table relationships and getting the required indexes
+2. **Fetch required data**: All necessary dimension and metric columns are retrieved automatically, traversing table relationships and getting the required metric columns' indexes
 3. **Apply aggregations**: Each metric's aggregation is applied to the corresponding dimensions
 4. **Merge results**: The individual metric calculations are combined based on your specified dimensions